One of the wonderful things about handweaving is being able to design and weave a piece of fabric from a single thread.

 Please do just get in touch to discuss your preference.

-Working on card windings to post to a client, mix of four colours to make a warm fabric.
+During lockdown I posted these to a client.
+A mix of four colours to make a warm fabric.
 Burnt orange, willow, Oakleaf and Sunrise.

 Fabric for Bespoke Coolie lampshades.